 Located in one of the best secret spots in Paris, Rue des Barres, the St-Gervais-St-Protais church is actually one of the oldest in Paris.
 There’s been a church on this very spot ever since the 6th century, but the present church was only completed in the 17th century.
 Influenced by both Gothic and Classical styles, the church has some of the finest stained glass windows you’ll come across.
-I found it to also have the weirdest vibe amongst all the Parisians churches I visited.
+I found it to also have the weirdest vibe amongst all the Parisian churches I visited.
 Have a look at the pictures below of the nuns kneeling down in the chapel.
 They were completely still, without moving an inch for quite a while.
-The church’s organ is one of the oldest in town, and still blasts out tunes as if it were brand new!
+The church’s organ is one of the oldest in town, and still, blasts out tunes as if it were brand new!

-The Marais is best visited on Sundays, when many parts of Paris take a break.
+The Marais is best visited on Sundays when many parts of Paris take a break.
 Check out this guide to the Marais and plan your Sunday in Paris.

 Metro Station: Saint Michel

 The church of St-Severin is one of the best cathedrals in Paris that you can visit.
 The reason for that is an appealing combination of low visitor amounts and one of the most interesting interiors of all Parisian churches.
-Step inside this 13th century Gothic cathedral and behold the twisting columns that are its signature mark.
+Step inside this 13th-century Gothic cathedral and behold the twisting columns that are its signature mark.
 The stained glass windows aren’t too shabby either, with some of the brightest colors around.
 On the outside, you can peek into what looks like a cloister, where parish members were buried centuries ago.